 Kinesiology and Athletic Training faculty are available to assist students in reaching their academic goals.
 Student success depends upon commitment, responsibility and dedication to taking the appropriate steps toward these goals.
 Students are required to obtain advisement at least once a year to be cleared to register for courses (see the Department of Kinesiology webpage for advising information).
 Additional advising is available throughout the semesters.

-- Freshmen and first semester transfer students, contact firstname.lastname@example.org.
+- Freshmen and first semester transfer students should contact firstname.lastname@example.org.

 - Continuing students should contact their assigned advisor.
 Individual advisors are assigned based on degree and degree option (see Department of Kinesiology webpage for assignments).

-- Kinesiology students without a declared option, contact the Kinesiology Undergraduate Program Coordinator, Dr. Kim Henige, at email@example.com.
+- Kinesiology students without a declared option should contact the Kinesiology Undergraduate Program Coordinator, Dr. Kim Henige.

-- For inquiries about the Physical Education Credential program, contact Dr. Belinda Stillwell at firstname.lastname@example.org.
+- For inquiries about the Physical Education Credential program, contact Dr. Belinda Stillwell.

-- Graduate students, contact the Graduate Program Coordinator, Dr. Vicky Jaque, at email@example.com.
+- Graduate students should contact the Graduate Program Coordinator, Dr. Vicky Jaque.